jerrytigerxu/AVT-SOSO/CIF-Automation/README.md

     - ~~Recorded simple demo for Morgan and Mimi~~
   - ~~Embedding of form into the website (hidden link) (12/19)~~
     - ~~Created private page on AVT site called "CIF Automation Test" with the embedded HTML Form~~
-- **PAC Phase** (12/23-30)
+- **PAC Phase** (12/23-1/8)
   - ~~Form refinement (data validation, default values, required fields, and styling)~~
-  - Have an email automatically be sent to CS that also has an attachment of the form results
+  - ~~Have an email automatically be sent to CS that also has an attachment of the form results~~
+  - Finalization (after approval of Johnny)
     - Get more feedback on the form functionality and styling before fully implementing (and "deploying" for regular use)
+    - Embed the HTML into the AVT website and make it look nice
+    - Plan out Streamlining (handing off and making training materials)
+    - Further refine the email template if necessary
+    - Change the recipient email address to CS